 Work Up An Appetite By Taking Cooking Classes

 It’s a good alternative to going out for a meal, of course, but a survey conducted last year found that couples who cook together also stay together.
 Eighty-seven per cent of people surveyed said cooking together strengthens a relationship, while 88 per cent of people in a relationship said cooking helped communication.
+There are even online courses that’ll teach you to cook, if you fancy a romantic night in.

-Take Dance Classes
+Take Ballroom Dancing Classes

 Get Artistic With Life Drawing